moneybutton/yours-core/plan.md

 3. What is our marketing and growth plan to service our target commities?

 ## Business

+The purpose of the business plan is identify a strategy for earning money and raising money, the operations of the business and hiring, and a legal strategy.

 * Profit model
 * Operations
 * Legal